Canceled - Aretha Franklin

 Aretha Franklin, the reigning “Queen of Soul” and 18-time GRAMMY winner – known simply by her first name – celebrates her birthday at NJPAC!

-Franklin’s incredible musical legacy began with her first recording as a teenage gospel star.
-Since then, this legendary artist has produced a non-stop list of hits – chart-toppers like “(You Make Me Feel Like) A Natural Woman,” “Chain of Fools,” and “I Never Loved a Man (The Way I Love You),” self-penned compositions like “Think,” “Daydreaming” and “Call Me,” her definitive versions of “Respect” and “I Say a Little Prayer,” as well as later titles like “Freeway of Love,” “Who’s Zoomin’ Who?” and “I Knew You Were Waiting (For Me),” her international smash hit duet with George Michael.
+She is both a 20th and 21st century musical and cultural icon known the world over.
+The undisputed “Queen of Soul” has created an amazing legacy that spans six decades, from her first recording as a teenage gospel star.
+Her many classics include “(You Make Me Feel Like) A Natural Woman,” “Chain of Fools,” “I Never Loved a Man (The Way I Love You)”; her own compositions “Think,” “Daydreaming” and “Call Me”; her definitive versions of “Respect” and “I Say a Little Prayer”; and “I Knew You Were Waiting (For Me),” her worldwide, chart-topping duet with George Michael.